OpenMined/TenSEAL/README.md

 $ docker container run --interactive --tty openmined/tenseal
 ```

+**Note:** `openmined/tenseal` points to the image from the last release, use `openmined/tenseal:dev` for the image built from the master branch.

 You can also build your custom image, this might be handy for developers working on the project

 ```bash